Strongly Coupled Dark Energy Cosmologies yielding large mass Primordial Black Holes: SCDEW cosmologies: a fast reminder

 \cite{blvs} showed this to be consistent with a DM--$\Phi$ coupling ruled by the equations

-an option introduced since the early papers on DE (see \cite{amendola2000} and references therein) to hold during the late expansion stages.
-In eq.~(\ref{relativisticeq}), $T^{(\Phi,c)}_{\mu\nu}$ are the stress--energy tensors for the $\Phi$--field, DM; their traces are $T^{(\Phi,c)}$; the factor
+an option introduced since the early papers on DM--DE coupling (see \cite{amendola2000} and references therein) to hold during the late expansion stages.
+In eq.~(\ref{relativisticeq}), here concerning the early cosmic expansion, $T^{(\Phi,co)}_{\mu\nu}$ are the stress--energy tensors for the $\Phi$--field, coDM; their traces are $T^{(\Phi,co)}$; the factor

 ($m_p:$ the Planck mass) gauges the DM--DE coupling intensity, otherwise parametrized by $b$ or $\beta$.
-In a radiation dominated epoch, DM and $\Phi$ densities fall on an attractor; \cite{blvs} showed analytically and tested numerically that it is characterized by (constant) state parameters
+In a radiation dominated epoch, coDM and $\Phi$ densities fall on an attractor.
+The existence of such attractor had been already envisaged by \cite{amendola2000}, and dubbed ``mode $c_{RM}$'', without any further comment; successively, such an attractor was considered in connection with a cosmological picture arising from a gravi--dilaton string effective action (\cite{amendolaG2002}).
+Independently of these results, \cite{blvs} tested numerically that the attractor is characterized by (constant) density parameters

-so that, the requirement $\Omega_\Phi+\Omega_c \ll 1$ implies that $\beta \gg \sqrt{3}/2$.
+so that the requirement $\Omega_\Phi+\Omega_{co} \ll 1$ implies that $\beta \gg \sqrt{3}/2$.
 Values of $\beta \lesssim 2.5 $ are however excluded by limits on {\it dark radiation} during BBN or when CMB spectra form.